ece396-source-separation/ece396-source-separation.github.io/index.md

 <audio controls>
 <source src="assets/audio/jetson/est2.wav" type="audio/wav">Your browser does not support the audio element.</audio><br/>

 One issue with the reconstructions is the random assignment of separated audio.
 The current model we are using was trained to pick the output configuration that yields the optimal results (Permutation Invariant Training), which is fine for normal separation where the model can see the entire audio recording at once.
 When processing with chunks, however, the model cannot see future or past chunks, so it essentially randomly assigns the separations to one of the reconstructions.
 Thus, even if the audio separation is working, the reconstructed audio is still very difficult to understand.
-One method of solving this would be to train the model without the permutation invariance, which is where we are currently investigating.
+One method of solving this would be to train the model without the permutation invariance, which is what we are currently investigating.

 ## Appendix: Conv-TasNet Architecture